Homepage > Blank IRS 1099-A Template

 Document Specifications

-What is Form 1099-A?
-Form 1099-A is used by lenders to report the acquisition or abandonment of secured property.
+Purpose The IRS 1099-A form is used to report the acquisition or abandonment of secured property.

 Steps to Filling Out IRS 1099-A